Randomization Inference: Theory and Applications: Experiments

 \begin{remark} As mentioned above, our discussion has focused on a ``superpopulation'' sampling framework.
 An alternative sampling framework is sampling from a ``finite population.''
 In such a framework, $n$ units are sampled without replacement from a finite population of $N$ units defined by $\{(y_i(1), y_i(0), z_i) : 1 \leq i \leq N \}$.
 The situation in which $n = N$ is sometimes referred to as a ``design-based'' setting because the only remaining source of uncertainty is from the design, by which this literature means the way in which treatment status was assigned, but the framework permits $n < N$ as well.
 In such settings, the randomization test described in Section \ref{sec:strong} is level $\alpha$ in finite samples for testing the following counterpart to the ``strong'' null hypothesis in \eqref{eq:sharp}: This null hypothesis is sometimes referred to as ``sharp'' because it permits one to impute the observed data for any possible value of $D^{(n)}$.
 In a finite population, the corresponding counterpart to the ``weak'' null hypothesis in \eqref{eq:weaknull} is

 Randomization tests may again be used to test the null hypothesis in \eqref{eq:weakfinite} as well, but there are some subtle differences in the analysis.
-A key feature is that generally these tests will not be exact even asymptotically.
+A key feature is that generally these tests will not be exact even asymptotically, though generally are at least asymptotically conservative; see \cite{ding2017paradox} and \cite{wu2021randomization}.
 This phenomenon stems from the limiting behavior of quantities like $T_n(X^{(n)})$ when sampling from a finite population.
 In particular, their limits in distribution may involve features of $\{y_i(1) - y_i(0) : 1 \leq i \leq N\}$ that are not consistently estimable using the data from the experiment.
 This feature typically remains present unless $n/N \rightarrow 0$.
 See, e.g., \cite{lehmann:romano:tsh:2022} for an analysis under the assumption that treatment is assigned using complete randomization.
 For further discussion of the relationship between these two sampling schemes, we additionally refer the reader to \cite{imbens2015causal}, \cite{abadie2020sampling}, \cite{bai2024survey}, and the references therein. \end{remark}

 \begin{remark} Throughout this section, we have restricted attention to experiments with a single treatment and a control.
 Many of the ideas generalize naturally to settings in which there are multiple treatments.
 See \cite{bugni2019inference}, \cite{bai2024inference}, and \cite{bai2024survey}.
 The latter reference surveys a number of topics in the broader literature on the analysis of experiments that are omitted from our discussion, including the broader benefits of stratification in terms of reducing {\it ex post} bias of estimators, cluster-level randomized experiments, and regression adjustment in experiments. \end{remark}